Mbed-TLS/mbedtls/tests/data_files/dir-maxpath/Readme.txt

-These certificates from a very long chain, used to test the POLARSSL_X509_MAX_INT_CA limit.
+These certificates form a very long chain, used to test the POLARSSL_X509_MAX_INT_CA limit.

 NN.key is the private key of certificate NN.crt.